 Arizona House Democratic Leader

 Fernandez was elected Democratic Leader on November 8, 2018 after serving as Whip for two prior sessions.
 The Arizona House Democrats defeated four Republican incumbents to bring the chamber to a 31-29 Republican majority, the smallest it's been since the 1960s.
+After the 2020 election she passed this role to another member of the Democratic Caucus.

-Currently, Fernandez serves on the Committee on Appropriations that oversee's the state's budget and spending priorities.
+Currently, Fernandez serves on the Committee on Appropriations that oversees the state's budget and spending priorities.
 She's also previously served on:

 - Appropriations Subcommittee on Public Safety, Infrastructure, and Resources